Tsunami014/Blaze-Sudio/readme.md

 1. still in progress
 2. someone please find a good name (e.g. android made 'nougat' and 'eclare' and whatnot, and Adobe made Firefly, so please someone find a good name for this)
 3. This is probably my best formed git repo I've ever made :)
+4. *Some* of the code was AI generated.
+Please do not kill me for that.

 # How to install
 ```bash